roel-v/inkscape_to_fs_js/README.md

   descriptive ID's for your paths, as these will translate into accurate and descriptive variable names in your FreeSewing code.
 Other people and your future self will thank you.

+- With an SVG marked up as described above, your generated design code will not be parametric.
+There is no way to know what parts should scale by how much from the information in the SVG.
+However there is some support to make outputs have some basic parameterization.
+The details of this are described in the section 'Output modes' below.
+What matters in this section is how you mark up the so called 'reference paths'.
+'Reference paths' are paths in your SVG that indicate a base length, from which a scaling factor is derived to scale the rest of your design.
+To mark up a uniform reference path, add a path with exactly two end points (so, basically, a straight line) with a label that starts with 'measurement:'.
+To mark up two reference paths, one for the X direction and one for the Y direction, add two such paths, except with the labels starting with 'measurement-x:' resp. 'measurement-y:'.
+After the colon in all three cases, you can enter any valid Javascript expression which will be entered into your generated code verbatim.
+Don't get too carried away here.
+There is no real Javascript parsing being done, so the logic is all based on simple string manipulation.
+Your measurement specifications can refer to measurements using for example 'measurements.head', just like you would in your part's drafting function.
+Likewise for options.
+The extension will extract all used measurements and options from any expressions found, and insert them into your part definition so FreeSewing knows it should ask for those measurements from the user and provide them to your code.

+  An example of a valid label for uniform scaling is 'measurement: measurements.chest / 2'.

+  You can only have either one reference shape with the label starting with 'measurement' or two starting with 'measurement-x' and 'measurement-y'.
+Any illogical combination of these is an error and in the best case you'll get an error message when running the extension.
+In the worst case your code will simply be invalid.

+  Again, see the section 'Output modes' below for more details.
+And read it carefully, you *will* need the information in there to understand what is going on.
+This is not self-explanatory.

+  A practical note for including reference sizes: if you use arrows at the end of your path, which is quite a natural thing to do as it resembles most how you'd mark up a size on a paper pattern, the 'width' of your path at the top of the Inkscape screen will no longer match the actual length of the path. (assuming a horizontal path here, substitute for height in case of a vertical line.
+You're on your own if you start using diagonal reference paths, good luck staying sane.)
+This is because Inkscap add the size of the arrow to the path; the arrow length isn't included in the distance between the path's end points.
+Maybe there is a way to configure your arrows to be inside the path, but the default isn't.
+So be very careful when you do that, be very aware of what is going on wrt sizes and what is part of the shown lengths and what is not.

 - Path styling is ignored.
 So what color, line style etc. you use for your paths is irrelevant for the generated code.

 What is generated